projectcaluma/ember-caluma/tests/dummy/app/templates/docs/validation.md

 ### DocumentValidity

-By passing a document to this component checks the validity of all its questions.
-The document will only be validated after the component enters the viewport.
+This component validates the passed document for its validity as soon as it enters the viewport and will yield the validity status of the document.

 ```hbs
 <DocumentValidity @document={{this.calumaDocument}} as |isValid|>